- What is the purpose of a Local Plan?

 18. How can I ensure that I am notified when the next public consultation takes place?

-The next public consultation on the Local Plan (Regulation 19) is expected to be in early 2025 (subject to approval by Full Council) .
+The next public consultation on the Local Plan (Regulation 19) is due to commence on the 20 December 2024.
 If you would like to be kept updated when future consultations are taking place, please visit https://epsom-ewell.inconsult.uk/(link is external), enter your details via the 'Register' tab, and we will notify you when future consultations come forward.

 We will also be keeping our webpages up to date and updating this FAQ document as necessary.